|Nutrition Facts (per serving)|

 Prepare your favorite lemon bars using Meyer lemons and you may sway those that aren't fans of this typically tart dessert.
 Meyer lemons are a cross between a regular lemon and a mandarin orange with a smoother, deeper colored skin and a dark yellow pulp.
 They are also sweeter than regular lemons and are less acidic, so the flavor is less tart than a typical lemon, making these lemon bars a bit more approachable.

-In this recipe, a buttery crust is topped with a flavorful custard and then baked until set.
-The bars are then dusted with powdered sugar and cut into squares.
-They can be covered and stored at room temperature for 2 days or will keep in the refrigerator for up to 1 week for everyone to enjoy.
+In this recipe, a buttery crust is blind-baked and topped with easy, flavorful lemon curd and then baked until set.
+The cooled bars are then dusted with powdered sugar and cut into squares.
+Lemon bars are a perfect mix of crisp, sweet crust and smooth, creamy, and lightly tart filling.
+Plus, they're surprisingly easy to make—just allow enough time to let them cool completely.

-1/2 cup powdered sugar, plus more for dusting
+1/2 cup confectioners' sugar, plus more for dusting

 2 1/3 cups all-purpose flour, divided

 4 large eggs